RULES OF PLAY Except as otherwise provided herein, the rules of USYS, US Club and FIFA “Laws of the Game” shall govern this tournament.

 4.When the situation warrants, the Tournament Committee can declare a double forfeit to both teams with no points scored for the game.This could be done in the case of unsportsmanlike behavior by both teams, etc.

-5.A team that forfeits or drops from the tournament will receive a 0-3 loss to the other team with full points given.
-Any team that drops after the team acceptance will be placed in bad-standing with the tournament and will be reported to their appropriate National and/or State Association.
+5.A team that forfeits, drops from the tournament or has been disqualififed from the tournament (such as for playing an ineligible player) will receive a 0-3 loss to the other team with full points given.
+Any team that drops after the team acceptance or is disqualified for playing ineligible players will be placed in bad-standing with the tournament and will be reported to their appropriate National and/or State Association.

 NO refunds will be given to teams who drop after the team acceptance notifications have been sent.